I have questions about…

 How can I stay involved with MIX after I return?

 Every summer and semester, the MIX staff recruit, train and support students for the MIX Peer Advisor Internship.
-These students will assist with MIX outreach projects, event coordination, peer advising, and social media tasks, dedicating 10 hours per week towards their Internship responsibilities.
+These students will assist with MIX outreach projects, event coordination, peer advising, and social media tasks, dedicating 10-20 hours per week towards their Internship responsibilities.
 MIX Peer Advisors gain a wealth of pre-professional experience and valuable transferrable skills, and get to help other students by engaging in a variety of meaningful and rewarding projects.
-Compensation is in the form of a tuition scholarship.
+All interns will be paid a set hourly rate for their work.

 If you are interested in applying to the MIX Peer Advisor Internship or simply volunteering for some of our outreach activities or events, please complete the MIX Volunteer & Peer Advisor Form or contact a MIX staff member to discuss.